devgeniem/dustpress/README.md

 }
 ```

-There is also a function called `bind_data` within the model class.
+There is also a function called `bind` within the model class.
 If you want to bind multiple data blocks inside one method, you can use it like so:

 ```
 public function SomeMethod() {
   $data = "This is another piece of data.";

-  $this->bind_data( $data, "SomethingElse" );
+  $this->bind( $data, "SomethingElse" );
 }
 ```